MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 It's a good idea to have a manual update method for IoT devices.
 Because of root certificate changes or connectivity issues, you might need to update devices using a manual method such as physically connecting to a local computer or using a local connectivity protocol such as Bluetooth.

-For more information about device management, see:
+To learn more about device management, see:

 - [Azure IoT Hub Automatic Device Management](/azure/iot-hub/iot-hub-automatic-device-management)
 - [Azure IoT Edge automatic deployments](/azure/iot-edge/module-deployment-monitoring)